Sh3llcod3/Easyparse/README.md

 ## Installing

 Using Easyparse is extremely simple.
 Start by installing the module using pip.
-`pip install easyparse`
+`python3 -m pip install easyparse`
-Alternatively, you could also clone it from GitHub itself.
+Alternatively, you could also clone it from GitHub, then build your own pip3 package.

 ## Initialising